-Most of us remove the husk and later boil or steam corn in a large pot.
-While this ever-common method does the trick, did you know that there are many grilling techniques for preparing warm maize?
+When it comes to corn on the cob prep there’s a default method the majority of us default to, we remove the husk and then boil or steam the corn in a big pot.
+While this common method does the trick, did you know that there are many grilling techniques for preparing corn on the cob?
+All of which are far more flavorful than the ol’ hot pot treatment?
 Maybe you’ve already planned to throw burgers and dogs on the grill, so why not add a few ears of corn as well?
-Learn these three simple methods for grilling fresh corn on the corn.
+Let’s take a look at three simple methods for grilling fresh corn on the corn.

 Shucking corn at home is the not-so-fun part of cooking corn on the cob.
 Luckily, many supermarkets and grocery stores offer large trash cans, so you can take care of it right there.
 However, if you find yourself at home with a pre-shucked abundance, there is a way to prepare that white and yellow goodness without making a big mess.